uunniiblog/playtimetracker/readme.md

 ./track_time_manual.sh
 ```

-- The script will monitor the window focus and log playtime into the specified `.log` file.
+- The script will monitor the window focus and log playtime into the `.log` file with the same name of the application.
 - Press `Ctrl+C` to stop tracking.
 A session summary will be appended to the log file.
+- If the game has a dynamic window title and a `true` as a first parameter.
+You also need to start the tracking at the same point (ex: main menu) so it log file stays unified.

 ---